The 3D Appeal of Stumpwork

 Summertime: Part 7 – raspberry plants

-In Part 7 of the series about Summertime, I share photos and videos documenting the process of making the raspberry plants.
+Part 7 in the series of posts about making my piece Summertime features photos and videos documenting the process of creating the raspberry plants.
 So far, I’ve written an overview of the piece, Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems & branches, Part 4 – Baltimore Oriole (body), Part 5 – Baltimore oriole (head and feet), Part 6 – rose vine, Part 8 – stitching flora, and Part 9 – moss, sky and stone wall.

 Summertime is the summer scene in a series of four seasonal landscapes that capture the wonder and magic of the natural world.
 Posters, note cards, prints, bookmarks, and jigsaw puzzles of Summertime and the other scenes in the series (Frosty Morning, Mossy Glen and Harvest Time) are available in my Etsy Shop.